Eagle Tribune: Northern Essex puts bachelor's degrees in reach of students

 The bachelor’s degrees offered at Northern Essex are designed to be affordable.
 Lyndon State College offers in-state Vermont tuition rates and Regis North students pay a continuing education rate, which is more affordable.

-Calling Lawrence “a college town”, Mayor Dan Rivera said he’s “thankful a kid from Lawrence can get an associate degree and then a bachelor’s right in Lawrence.”
+Calling Lawrence “a college town”, Mayor Dan Rivera said he’s “thankful a kid from Lawrence can get an associate's degree and then a bachelor’s right in Lawrence.”

 Three students spoke compellingly about the opportunities they’ve received as a result of these partnerships.